Accessibility on Social Media

 Instagram ( Inaccessible)

 The post below is an example of an inaccessible Instagram post.
 The graphic contains words that are not available to non-sighted users.
-A screen reader would find no information to convey to a visitor.
-Also, the word Hawaiʻi is missing the ʻokina character.
+For example, a text-to-speech screen reader would find no information to convey to a visitor.

 Instagram ( accessible)

 This example instagram post is more accessible.
-Although it also uses text in the image (not recommended), that text is also available in the caption for non-sighted users.
+Although it also uses text in the image (not recommended), that text is also available in the caption for visitors, such as non-sighted users who rely on assistive technologies like screen readers.